BrianRamsay/conway-display/README.md

 ## Pattern File

 The format for the pattern files is expected to be like the ones from https://www.conwaylife.com.
 The only required line is the RLE itself.
+You can control how the pattern fits on display by providing the pattern extent or specifying it directly with a #X line.

 Example: